 Keep in mind that while you will be spending some money on property management, it will be saving you a lot of time.
 Instead of being on call 24/7 and managing tenants, you’ll be able to spend more time doing the things you love.

 Chances are you might have a full-time job already and becoming a landlord might be too much of a strain, especially if you have kids.
 Hiring a property manager can give you back some time while also effectively managing your property.

-We hope this cleared up some of the confusion that surrounds property management costs.
+We hope this cleared up some of the confusion about different fees and rates for your property management cost.
 While your exact cost will depend on the number of properties you need managed, you can expect to spend close to $2,000 per year.